 If rural student homelessness is a problem or something you handle on a regular basis in your district, please contact Patrick Thomas at firstname.lastname@example.org.
 I’d love to hear your district’s story.

 • WiRSA Scholarships

-• 2017 WiRSA Conference save the date – Oct.
+• 2017 WiRSA Conference – Oct.
 30-31 Glacier Canyon Lodge at the Wilderness in Wisconsin Dells

 • ESEA Information and more here.

 • DPI Budget Summary Here is the link to the summary.

 Have A Great Week!